Research at UW

 At the University of Washington, the spirit of cooperation is evident in interdepartmental collaboration in teaching and research.
 Health Services research involves knowledge and understanding of a number of different disciplines, and thus our program encourages students to pursue their interests across academic disciplines.

-Faculty and students collaborate in the classroom and on research projects with the Schools of Arts & Sciences, Business Administration, Information Technology, Dentistry, Law, Medicine, Nursing, Pharmacy, Public Affairs, and Social Work.
-The Department of Health Services also enjoys strong collaboration with the departments of Anthropology, Geography, Political Science, Psychology, Sociology, Bioinformatics, Biostatistics, Economics, Occupational and Environmental Health, Epidemiology, and Global Health.
+Faculty and students collaborate in the classroom and on research projects with the Schools of Arts and Sciences, Business Administration, Information Technology, Dentistry, Law, Medicine, Nursing, Pharmacy, Public Affairs, and Social Work.
+The Department of Health Systems and Population Health also enjoys strong collaboration with the departments of Anthropology, Geography, Political Science, Psychology, Sociology, Bioinformatics, Biostatistics, Economics, Occupational and Environmental Health, Epidemiology, and Global Health.

 Doctoral students are strongly encouraged to pursue independent studies under faculty supervision or to conduct collaborative research by working as research assistants on faculty projects.
 These collaborations provide a base of experience from which the doctoral student can form a research question and conduct dissertation research.
-A student may choose to conduct a dissertation that is an offshoot of a faculty member's research project.
-Or a student may choose a dissertation topic unrelated to currently funded research, but supervised by faculty interested in the area.
+A student may choose to conduct a dissertation that is an offshoot of a faculty member's research project, or may choose a dissertation topic unrelated to currently funded research, but supervised by faculty interested in the area.
 In either case, the dissertation is an independent research study conceived and implemented by the student.